KicadRetroArchive/Commodore64C/README.md

 The schematic was extracted from images available from [Bo Zimmerman's FTP site](http://www.zimmers.net/anonftp/pub/cbm/schematics/computers/c64/index.html).

-The images are also available in the [originals](originals) directory.
+The images are also available in the documentation directory.

 The project is structured in three main folders:

 - [250469-RevA](250469-RevA) - Revision A of the motherboard.
 This version is also known as _Short Board_ and sports the 64 pin _"Super PLA"_ (code 251715-01).
 - [250469-RevB](250469-RevB) - Revision B of the motherboard.
-This version has a more advanced version of the Super PLA: 252535-01 that integrates the Color RAM.
+This version has a more advanced version of the Super PLA (code 252535-01) that integrates the Color RAM.
 - [docs](docs) - Documentation.
 - [libs](libs) - Project's specific KiCad libraries.

-## PCB

-The PCB is momentarily laid out but unrouted because I lack key information for recreating it.

 ## References